abhitirk/SER593_files/curricular_module_handling/README.md

 # **Installation Instructions** - Curricular Module Versioning
 1. Download/copy entire folder to ***/sites/all/modules/custom*** (or */code/sites/all/modules/custom* on the remote server) in the Drupal installation

 2. In Drupal, perform the following steps:
-	a.
-Clear caches under *admin/config/development/performance*
+	a) Clear caches under *admin/config/development/performance*

-	b.
-Search for module under *admin/modules* with the name "Curricular Module Handling" and activate it
+	b) Search for module under *admin/modules* with the name "Curricular Module Handling" and activate it

-	c.
-Enable the module and save configuration
+	c) Enable the module and save configuration

-	d.
-Clear caches again as in step (a)
+	d) Clear caches again as in step (a)

-	d.
-The module link should be visible in the main menu.
+	e) The module link should be visible in the main menu.

 ### Important files in the module directory and their significance: